Developer-Musclay/React.js-bases/README.md

   + use of local state

 - Events
+  + button onClick

+- Modify the state and see the component react
+  +

 Two methods to use this repository:

-1)
-- Observe on Github via the different branch and commit
+1) - Observe on Github via the different commit

-2)
-- Clone this repo
+2)  - Clone this repo
-- make the following commands in your terminal (at the root of the folder): yarn yarn start
+    - make the following commands in your terminal (at the root of the folder):
+      + yarn
+      + yarn start

-* It's your turn!
-Enjoy! *
+--> It's your turn!
+Enjoy!

 Note: It is provided with the following dependencies:

-     - "prop-types"
+      "prop-types"
-     - "react"
+      "react"
-     - "react-dom"
+      "react-dom"
-     - "axios"
+      "axios"
-     - "classnames"
+      "classnames"
-     - "react-redux"
+      "react-redux"
-     - "redux"
+      "redux"